 Google has a really hard time finding orphan pages.
 So if you want to get the most out of your crawl budget, make sure that there’s at least one internal or external link pointing to every page on your site.

 Limiting duplicate content is smart for a lot of reasons.

 As it turns out, duplicate content can hurt your crawl budget.

 That’s because Google doesn’t want to waste resources by indexing multiple pages with the same content.

 So make sure that 100% of your site’s pages are made up of unique, quality content.

-This isn’t easy for a page with 10k+ pages.
+This isn’t easy for a site with 10k+ pages.
 But it’s a must if you want to get the most from your crawl budget.